-This is the first in our new “Toxic Shock” series of articles, written and researched by Rick Dillon & Ginny Smith, investigating the growing amount of pollution in our county’s rivers, streams, ponds and, increasingly, our beloved Sussex seaside…
+In the first in our new “Toxic Shock” series of articles, written and researched by Rick Dillon & Ginny Smith, we investigate the growing pollution of our county’s rivers, streams, ponds and, increasingly, our beloved Sussex seaside

 Health warning: if you have a delicate constitution you should probably only read this on an empty stomach, because our subject is – to put it bluntly – shit.
 That’s both the literal meaning of the word and its use to describe a rotten situation – in this case one involving a privately run water utility owned by an overseas holding company, sheltered in Jersey for tax reasons, a desperately overstretched and crumbling wastewater infrastructure, and multiple illegal spills of sewage into inland waterways and bathing waters around the Sussex coast over many years.